microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-sensor-getdeploymentaccesskey.md

 ---
 title: "sensor: getDeploymentAccessKey"
-description: "Get the deployment access key for Microsoft Defender for Identity that is required to install sensors associated with a workspace."
+description: "Get the deployment access key for Microsoft Defender for Identity that is required to install sensors associated with the workspace."
 author: "naalmog"
 ms.localizationpriority: medium
 ms.subservice: "security"